-A Vatican Secret Archive Thriller - Co-Authored with Ronald L. Moore
+A Vatican Secret Archive Thriller - Book 3

 Father Jonah Barlow is dead.
-The respected Jesuit scholar of apocalyptic studies might have died from a fall in his apartment . . . or was he pushed?
+The respected Jesuit scholar of apocalyptic studies might have died from an accidental fall in his apartment . . . or, was he pushed?
 All that is known for sure is that the provocative manuscript he was working on—a book that promised to reveal the upcoming fulfillment of ancient and recent prophecies, including the ghastly and shocking Third Secret of Fátima—is missing.

 Two female detectives—one from Chicago, the other from Rome—take on the investigation as a possible homicide, turning to Vatican archivist Father Michael Dominic for his help, since Barlow sent the young priest the only other copy of the manuscript.

 Meanwhile, a sinister ancient order known as the Knights of the Apocalypse seem to be using the predictions of the manuscript to create fear and chaos as the prophecies appear to be coming fulfilled.
 Is the end of the world imminent?